Big Brother 19 (American season): Future appearances

-Jessica Graf and Cody Nickson participated in the 30th season of The Amazing Race - filming of which commenced shortly after the conclusion of Big Brother 19.
-Paul Abrahamian also appeared alongside Graf and Nickson when the three made a cameo appearance on the series premiere of Celebrity Big Brother during the first HoH competition of the season.
-Jessica and Cody also appeared on Big Brother 20 to host a Power of Veto competition.
+In 2018, Jessica Graf and Cody Nickson competed on The Amazing Race 30.
+Shortly after, Paul Abrahamian also appeared alongside Graf and Nickson in a cameo appearance on the series premiere of Celebrity Big Brother during the first HoH competition of the season.
+Graf and Nickson appeared on Big Brother 20 to host a Power of Veto competition.
+Abrahamian also appeared alongside Josh Martinez to celebrate Nicole Franzel and Victor Arroyo's engagement.
+Graf, Martinez, and Nickson all made an appearance in the fifth episode of Off the Block with Ross and Marissa.

+In 2019, Josh Martinez competed on The Challenge: War of the Worlds and The Challenge: War of the Worlds 2.
+Elena Davies and Mark Jansen appeared on the third season of Ex on the Beach.

+In 2020, Martinez competed on The Challenge: Total Madness and The Challenge: Double Agents.
 Christmas Abbott returned to compete for a second time on Big Brother: All-Stars.

-Cody, Jessica, and Josh Martinez all made an appearance in the fifth episode of Off the Block with Ross and Marissa.
-Paul Abrahamian and Josh Martinez both appeared on Big Brother 20 to celebrate Nicole Franzel and Victor Arroyo's engagement.

-Josh Martinez appeared on The Challenge: War of the Worlds.
-In the same year, he also competed on The Challenge: War of the Worlds 2.
-In 2020, Josh appeared in his third consecutive season of the MTV series, titled The Challenge: Total Madness.
-He also competed on The Challenge: Double Agents and The Challenge: Spies, Lies & Allies, thus being the first contestant from Big Brother to compete on five consecutive seasons of The Challenge.
+In 2021, Martinez competed on The Challenge: Spies, Lies & Allies, thus being the first contestant from Big Brother to compete on five consecutive seasons of The Challenge.

-Elena Davies and Mark Jansen appeared on the third season of Ex on the Beach.
+In 2023, Josh Martinez competed on the second season of The Challenge: USA.
+Martinez also competed on the holiday spin-off Big Brother Reindeer Games.

+In 2024, Martinez competed on The Challenge 40: Battle of the Eras.
+Martinez competed on the second season of the Telemundo reality TV series Los 50.

+In 2025, Martinez competed on the first season of Destination X on NBC.